 For Creceré, they built a one-room schoolhouse on their land in order to provide ten young girls from impoverished and unstable communities a safe and healthy home.
 Their youngest daughter Jamie would also attend the school and receive the same critical, bilingual education as her “sisters.”

 Lissie and Mitchell witnessed their girls grow into independent, educated, creative and ambitious young women pursuing their dreams.
 The success of Creceré motivated Lissie and Mitchell to affect change on a larger scale and they never looked back, funding projects to create socioeconomic development through sustainable agriculture and reforestation in some of Guatemala’s most at-risk communities.

 After battling brain cancer for several years, Lissie Habie passed away in 2008.
 To honor Lissie's life and unique philanthropic vision, New Roots Foundation has been providing opportunities for artists and supporting education through art since 2013.
-Our new building within an artisanal textile factory will provide artists, curators, educators, students and the local community with cultural programming, residency opportunities and studio and exhibition spaces.
+La Nueva Fábrica, our new building within an artisanal textile factory, provides artists, curators, educators, students and the local community with cultural programming, residency opportunities and studio and exhibition spaces.